What Is GLA? The Essential Fatty Acid For Dry Skin

-Here’s why taking this essential fatty acid is so good for your skin and body.
+Here’s why GLA, an essential fatty acid, is so good for your skin and body.

 Experiencing dry, flaky, and textured skin?
+For some people it happens all year round (and gets worse in the biting cold during the winter).
 Before you go out and spend a ton on moisturizing products, consider tackling dryness from the inside out with GLA.

 What Is GLA?

 GLA is short for gamma-linolenic acid, and GLA fatty acid is a special member of the omega-6 fatty acid family.
 Some of you might read that and think, “Aren’t those the bad fatty acids?”
 Sadly, omega-6 fatty acids can get a bad rep. (They’re usually found in vegetable oils.)
 Meanwhile, their counterpart omega-3s have a more flattering reputation.
 But before you ban all omega-6 fatty acids from your diet, let’s get into whether there really is such a thing as a good or bad fatty acid.

 In fact, researchers from The Center for Genetics, Nutrition, and Health say otherwise.
 They advise that a balanced ratio of both omega-3 and omega-6 fatty acids is healthier than simply avoiding omega-6 fatty acids altogether.
 Here’s where GLA comes in.
 It’s a less commonly consumed omega-6, but is actually just as good for your health as omega-3 fatty acids.
 Here are some of the main benefits you can get from incorporating a healthy source of GLA into your diet.